forward-motion/commentbox.io-wordpress/commentbox-io/README.txt

 4. Activate the plugin
 5. On the sidebar, navigate to the new CommentBox.io option to open the Wordpress settings page.
 6. Go to [the CommentBox.io dashboard](https://dashboard.commentbox.io/) to sign up and create a project.
-7. Enter the project ID in the appropriate field in the Wordpress settings page.
+7. Once the project is created, enter the project ID in the appropriate field in the Wordpress settings page.
 8. Optionally customize the plugin, which you can read about [here](https://commentbox.io/docs/wordpress).
 9. Click **"Save"**, and the plugin will now be available wherever the original Wordpress comment box previously appeared.